soda-lmu/lmu-soda-knowledge-sharing-tutorials/Azure_Authentication/README.md

 This is the default.
 A browser window will open for you to log-in to Azure.
 This even works if Two-factor authentication (2FA) is active.
 However, this can be very bothersome if log-in is required too often.

-You can disable interactive browser login with
+You can disable interactive browser login with:

 ```
 AZURE_WEBLOGIN=disabled